aurora1625/bayesnn/README.md

 * change the param.path_data in demo/mnist-sghmc.py to your dataset
 * python mnist-sghmc.py 2>log.txt
-* note: the evaluation statistics comes out from stderr, which is redircted into log.txt in last command
+* note: the evaluation statistics comes out from stderr, which is redirected into log.txt in last command

 How to adapting to other classification experiment: